 For the eyes, they can cut or rip a couple of black circles/ovals/triangles.

 Introducing your child to using scissors:

-They finished off their pumpkin by dipping a styrofoam cube into some brown paint, and stamping a stem (or maybe I should say many stems). 🙂
+The kids finished off their pumpkin art by dipping a styrofoam cube into some brown paint, and stamping a stem (or maybe I should say many stems). 🙂

 Follow the Hooligans on Facebook!